synapticloop/documentr/README.md

 Whilst documentation is seen as the thing that developers love to read, but hate to write, documentation for any project/module/framework/extension helps:

-  - Increase adoption - that's right, if you want people to use your project, documentation makies is _so_ much easier
+  - Increase adoption - that's right, if you want people to use your project, documentation makes is _so_ much easier
-  - You to understand your code better - if you can explain it in clear english (or whatever your language of preference is), then it is probably well-thought out code.
+  - You to understand your code better - if you can explain it in clear English (or whatever your language of preference is), then it is probably well-thought out code.
 Furthermore, when documenting, you will inevitably come across things that would be good to add to the code-base
   - Give an all-round happy feeling - and we all like this, don't we!